Updated: Aug 20

-Most of the data we are accustomed to has been designed, organized, and optimized for human consumption until the dawn of technology when things began to shift.
+Most of the data we are accustomed to has been designed, organized, and optimized for human consumption until the dawn of technology, when things began to shift.
 Technology capabilities enabled the generation, storage, and processing of vast digital data.
 These are not easily consumable by humans, rather optimized for machines.
-The revolution also posed a challenge in mapping and translating the old data into the new model so it can be utilized.
+The revolution also posed a challenge in mapping and translating the old data into the new model so it could be utilized.

 Twenty years ago, data may have provided an edge to a business over another, but today it is a lifeline that impacts competitiveness, product quality, collaboration, ability to make decisions, go-to-market timeliness, and even cost management.
 Without a data processing arm, companies limit their access to critical business insights they can use to compete and make better decisions.

 Modern successful businesses can accomplish three things with their data allowing them to leverage insights.

 Quickly transition accumulated data from the old paradigm to the modern one.

 Develop systems to continuously capture new relevant private and public data.